-Books about B.C. politics and politicians have become a weak spot in B.C. publishing.
-The more publishers must worry about getting their books into Chapters and retaining precarious funding, the less we see critical works about our society and its managers.
-A flood has turned into a trickle.
+In the 1990s, books about B.C. politics and politicians became much harder to find.
+The more that B.C. publishers had to worry about getting their books into Chapters and retaining precarious public funding, the less they produced critical works about B.C. society and its managers.

-Stan Persky’s Post-Communist Stories: About Cities, Politics, Desires (Cormorant Books $24.95) marks the 25th anniversary of the fall of the Berlin Wall.
-The stories included in Persky’s collection, commemorate his early 1990s’ travels through Tirana, Warsaw, Budapest and other post-Communist capitals.
-In it, he recollects experiences and conversations held with those living in the shadow of the Iron Curtain.
-In a final essay reflecting on the end of communism, Persky ponders how twenty-five-years post the fall of the Berlin Wall, recent events in the Ukraine represent a continuation of the hope that motivated the revolutions that felled the Iron Curtain.
+Post-Communist Stories: About Cities, Politics, Desires (2014) marked the 25th anniversary of the fall of the Berlin Wall.
+The stories commemorate Persky's early 1990s’ travels through Tirana, Warsaw, Budapest and other post-Communist capitals as he recollects experiences and conversations held with those living in the shadow of the Iron Curtain.
+In a final essay reflecting on the end of communism, Persky ponders how recent events in Ukraine could represent a continuation of the hope that motivated the revolutions that felled the Iron Curtain.